ModelEarth/io/coders/python/README.md

 Note: [npmjs.com](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm) recommends installing the Node Version Manager [nvm](https://github.com/nvm-sh/nvm) to avoid permission errors when you run npm packages globally.
 Run `nvm ls` to see all the node versions you have installed.

-Update nvm to set your version of node:
+**Update nvm to set your version of node**

-**Set your node version to v20**

 	nvm install 22.20.0
 	nvm use 22.20.0

-We're avoiding node v22 because it has a [punycode error](https://stackoverflow.com/questions/68774489/punycode-is-deprecated-in-npm-what-should-i-replace-it-with) in data-commons build.
 Run the above BEFORE invoking a virtual environment.

+Note that prior to 2025 we avoided node v22 because there was a [punycode error](https://stackoverflow.com/questions/68774489/punycode-is-deprecated-in-npm-what-should-i-replace-it-with) in data-commons build.

 **If you're not using Node Version Manager (nvm)** (above) You can [install node/npm directly](https://nodejs.org/en/download).
 The installer includes the Node.js package manager (npm) within it, so you won't need to install npm separately.